chloelaucodes/google_get_ahead/README.md

 # Google Get Ahead
- This repository holds my solution to the Google Get Ahead EMEA 2020 Coding Challenges in Java
+ This repository holds my solutions to the Google Get Ahead EMEA 2020 Coding Challenges.

 ## Introduction
  This Code Challenge is as part of the Google Get Ahead EMEA 2020, an invite-only summer virtual